emipa606/Aquarium/README.md

 - Added visual stacksize for petfood and fish meat
 - Improved textures for fish meat
-- Added a larger tank holding up to 10 fish
 - Made the fish move smoother and more fish-like
 - Made the selector to add fish only show available fish
 - Added selectable sand and decorations in the tanks